Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/8-Diseases.md

 Most priests can cure your illnesses, as can shrines of the nine - provided you are in good standing with the Gods.

 For those of a more naughty inclination - Alchemists can provide you with a potion of cure disease.
+You can also brew a tea which can cure disease.